 About the bill

 H.R.
 3898 imposes secondary sanctions with respect to North Korea in order to cut off Pyongyang’s ability to finance its weapons programs.
-Specifically the bill would: (1) require the Secretary of the Treasury to prohibit, or impose strict conditions on, correspondent or payable-through accounts held in the U.S. by foreign financial institutions that knowingly deal with a “covered person”; (2) prohibit U.S. financial institutions, and persons owned or controlled by such institutions, from knowingly engaging in transaction benefitting covered persons; (3) require the U.S. to ...
+Specifically the bill would: (1) require the Secretary of the Treasury to prohibit, or impose strict conditions on, correspondent or payable-through accounts held in the U.S. by foreign financial institutions that knowingly deal with a “covered person”; (2) prohibit U.S. financial institutions, and persons owned or controlled by such institutions, from knowingly engaging in transaction benefitting covered persons; (3) require the U.S. to oppose loans by the international financial institutions (i.e. IMF and multilateral development banks) for countries that knowingly fail to prevent the provision of financial services to certain covered persons, as well as deny Export-Import Bank assistance for exports to ...

 Sponsor and status